Policies and Procedures for Summer Conferences

 Deposits and Payments

-Deposit: 30% of Quoted Total Upon signing Facility Use Agreement 2nd Payment: 20% of Quoted Total 60 days prior to event 3rd Payment: Balance 10 Business Days prior to event Balance of Final Invoice Within 30 days of recieving Final Invoice
+Deposit: 30% of Quoted Total Upon signing Facility Use Agreement 2nd Payment: 20% of Quoted Total 60 days prior to event 3rd Payment: Balance 10 Business Days prior to event Balance of Final Invoice Within 30 days of receiving Final Invoice

 All clients are required to secure a General Liability Insurance policy for a minimum limit of two hundred fifty thousand dollars ($250,000) per person and one Million dollars ($1,000,000) per occurrence.
 Kutztown University must be listed as additionally insured on the above insurance requirements.